Why do we ask for information about you? What do we do with it and why might we need to share it?

 All information about you belongs to you and you are therefore able to have access to your records at any time if you request to see them.
 You have the legal right to confidentiality under the Data Protection Act 2004.

-All Specialist Medical Clinic employees have a confidentiality clause within their contract and have a legal duty to keep information about you confidential.
+All Specialist Medical Clinic employees sign a confidentiality agreement and have a legal duty to keep information about you confidential both during and after working in the clinic.
 Anyone who receives information from us is also under a legal obligation to keep it confidential.

-By signing our terms and conditions agreement we We will assume that you have given permission you are happy for our staff and clinicians to share information about you solely for the provision of your medical care, unless you specifically request us not to do so.
+By signing our terms and conditions agreement you give permission for our staff and clinicians to share information about you solely for the provision of your medical care, unless you specifically request us not to do so.